 On-site, they realized that in complex environments like the earthquake-damaged buildings in Sendai, the appearance of the environment drastically changed from its original structure.
 Our earlier aerial navigation approach that utilized certain assumptions that are specific to man-made indoor environments would have failed and so they designed a new quadrotor platform equipped with an IMU, Hokuyo laser scanner (provided by AStuff), stereo cameras, pressure altimeter, magnetometer and GPS receiver.
 The aim was to utilize the information from multiple sensors to ensure that even if a subset of the sensors were to fail, the performance of the overall system would not be seriously compromised.

-In the collaborative multi floor mapping environment, the team successfully deployed their ground and aerial robot platforms.
+In the collaborative multi-floor mapping environment, the team successfully deployed its ground and aerial robot platforms.
 They generated maps from both aerial and ground vehicles.
 Post processing was performed to merge multiple partial maps and create a complete representation of the environment.

 For their new multi-sensor quadrotor platform, they did challenging testing in an industrial complex.
 The testing site spanned across a variety of environments, including outdoor open spaces, densely filled trees, cluttered building areas, and indoor environments.
 The MAV is autonomously controlled using the onboard state estimates.
 The total flight time was approximately 8 minutes, and the vehicle traveled 445 meters with an average speed of 1.5 m/s.
 As shown in the map-aligned trajectory, during the experiment, frequent sensor failures occurred, indicating the necessity of multi-sensor fusion.
 The global x, y and yaw error is bounded by GPS measurement, without which the error would have grown unboundedly.
 This matches the observability analysis results.
 It should be noted that the error on body frame velocity does not grow, regardless of the availability of GPS.